ethanmonlux/always-on-automation-runtime/README.md

 Most automation demos focus on making something work once.
 This focuses on making it safe and predictable in always-on environments where external systems fail or retry.

-This repository is a **sanitized demonstration** of an automation runtime that ingests webhook events, enforces **idempotency** and **guardrails**, executes actions through **modular connectors**, and exposes **operator controls**.
+This repository is a **sanitized demonstration** of an automation runtime that ingests webhook events, enforces idempotency and guardrails, executes actions through modular connectors, and exposes operator controls.

-Itâs designed to be a reusable backbone for API-driven automation where the hard part isnât âmaking it work onceâ â itâs making it **safe, deterministic, and operable**.
+It is designed to be a reusable backbone for API-driven automation where the hard part is not “making it work once” — it is making it safe, deterministic, and operable.

 ---

 ## What this is

 A continuously running execution service designed for reliable autonomous workflows:

 - Ingests structured webhook events (`POST /webhook`)
 - Authenticates requests via an API key header
-- Enforces **idempotent processing** using persistent state
+- Enforces idempotent processing using persistent state
-- Applies **guardrails** (safe defaults / allowlist / payload sanity)
+- Applies guardrails (safe defaults / allowlist / payload sanity)
-- Executes actions via a **connector interface** (mocked in this demo)
+- Executes actions via a connector interface (mocked in this demo)
 - Exposes operator endpoints for health/status and safe intervention

-> Note: This repo is intentionally **sanitized**.
+**Note:** This repo is intentionally sanitized.
 It contains no proprietary strategy logic, real credentials, or production integrations.

 ---

 ## Architecture (high level)

 Signal Source
-â Webhook ingestion (FastAPI)
+-> Webhook ingestion (FastAPI)
-â Validation + auth + idempotency
+-> Validation + auth + idempotency
-â Persistent state (SQLite in demo)
+-> Persistent state (SQLite in demo)
-â Guardrails engine
+-> Guardrails engine
-â Execution layer (pluggable connectors)
+-> Execution layer (pluggable connectors)
-â State + operator tooling (`/admin/status`, kill switch)
+-> State + operator tooling (`/admin/status`, kill switch)

 See `docs/architecture.md` for the full overview.